-The Company assumed options of Chembio Diagnostic Systems, Inc. during the merger.
+The company assumed options of Chembio Diagnostic Systems, Inc. during the merger.
 The options assumed were to purchase a total of 704,000 shares of common stock of the Company.

-Employee options were issued during the quarter ended June 30, 2004.
+Employee options were issued during the quarter ended June 30, 2004 as per the employee stock option plan (see note 2).
 Options to purchase an aggregate of 375,000 shares of common stock at exercise prices from \$0.60 to \$1.50 were granted.
-These options have been intrinsically valued at \$150,000 and are being amortized over the vesting periods for each.
+These options had no intrinsic value.

 Options were issued to consultants during the quarter ended June 30, 2004 to purchase a total of 225,000 shares of common stock at exercise prices from \$0.60 to \$1.50.
-The fair values of these options are \$276,339 and are being amortized over the life of their contracts.
+The fair values of these options were \$108,564 and are treated as prepaid expense and are being amortized over the life of their contracts.
+For the quarter ended June 30, 2004 amortization of these options were \$27,688.
+As per EITF 96-18 these options will continually be revalued until the measurement date for each options has been reached.